-Aronia or chokeberries are native to eastern North America and
+Aronia berries or chokeberries are native to eastern North America and

-> are often found growing in swamps or damp woodlands.
+are often found growing in swamps or damp woodlands.
 The hardy shrub

 reaches about 2-4 meters in height and withstands salt and swampy conditions.

 The plant produces very bitter dark purple fruit clusters that are often used in

 berries have been an

 important and integral part of the native Indian diet for hundreds or thousands of years.